Cordyceps: The Zombie Fungus Behind Natural Energy & Endurance

 Cordyceps comes in many formats: capsules for simplicity, gummies for convenience, powders for smoothies and drinks, and tinctures for easy daily use.
 The best format is the one that fits naturally into your routine.

-For quality, look for products that clearly identify the species, use fruiting bodies or standardized Cs-4, describe the extraction method, and provide transparent sourcing or testing when available.
-Be more cautious with generic “mycelium on grain” products, which may contain a significant amount of starch from the growing medium unless the brand clearly verifies mushroom content and active compounds.
+For quality, products should clearly identify the species, use fruiting bodies or standardized Cs-4, describe the extraction method, and provide transparent sourcing or testing when available.
+Generic “mycelium on grain” products may contain a significant amount of starch from the growing medium unless the brand clearly verifies mushroom content and active compounds.

 For tinctures, quality often comes down to extraction.
 Water extracts help pull out water-soluble compounds like polysaccharides and beta-glucans, while alcohol extracts help dissolve less water-soluble compounds, including certain nucleosides, sterols, and other small bioactive molecules.
 Dual-extract tinctures use both water and alcohol to capture a broader range of cordyceps compounds in one formula.

-In short: choose a cordyceps product that is clearly labeled, thoughtfully extracted, and easy enough to take consistently.
+Mushrooms Market curates cordyceps products that are clearly labeled, thoughtfully extracted, and easy to take consistently.

 These statements have not been evaluated by the FDA.
 This information is for educational purposes only and is not intended to diagnose, treat, cure, or prevent any disease.
 Consult a qualified healthcare professional before using supplements, especially if you are pregnant, nursing, taking medications, or managing a medical condition.